-Community Development staff are very engaged on the quality and affordability of housing.
+Community Development staff is very engaged on the quality and affordability of housing.
 Specifically, the City participates in regional discussions on workforce housing through the Workforce Housing Coalition and its sponsor, The Housing Partnership, a local non-profit housing organization.
 In recognition of the housing challenge, in 2008 the Portsmouth City Council established the Blue Ribbon Committee on Housing and charged the Committee with developing a "road map", or guidance document, on local housing options and issues; identifying creative solutions to address those issues; and developing a short list of policy and action items that could be taken by the City and others to increase affordable housing options.
 The results of this work have been incorporated in this, as well as past, Consolidated Plans.

 The CDBG program has also worked to advance fair housing through its support for New Hampshire Legal Services (NHLA) Housing Justice Program.
-NHLA has been awarded funds regularly through the Public Service Agency Grant Program and will continue to receive funds.
+NHLA has been regularly awarded funds through the Public Service Agency Grant Program and will continue to receive funds.
 The agency's work in this area includes providing assistance to Portsmouth renters with fair housing concerns as well as initiating and conducting workshops on fair housing for the benefit of landlords and direct service non-profit providers interacting with clients.

-The city also supports and coordinates with area organizations such as Seacoast Mental Health Center and the Families First dental program to promote access to governmental health and mental health services for individuals in need.
+The City also supports and coordinates with area organizations such as Greater Seacoast Community Health to promote access to medical/dental and mental health services for individuals in need.
 Health organizations work directly with the Portsmouth Housing Authority to bring their services to low and moderate income residents.